Telicent-io/public-rdf-abac/README.md

    mvn clean install
 ```

-which creates the `rdf-abac-fmod` modulke for Fuseki.
+which creates the `rdf-abac-fmod` module for Fuseki.

 ## Running Fuseki